gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Installation
 I ran `sudo apt-get update` to download the latest package information for Ubuntu.
 I then ran `sudo apt-get install snort -y` to install Snort.
 Lastly, I typed `snort --version` to verify the installation.

-## Step 3: Configure HOME_NET in Snort

-The third step in this lab was configuring `HOME_NET`.
-Snort requires a defined internal network range to properly distinguish between trusted internal traffic and potentially suspicious activity.
-In this lab, both the Ubuntu VM and Windows VM were assigned IP addresses within the `172.16.14.0/24` subnet.
-Leaving `HOME_NET` as `any` makes alerts less meaningful.
-To ensure accurate monitoring and detection, the `HOME_NET` variable in the Snort configuration was updated to match the `172.16.14.0/24` subnet.

-### Screenshot

-03-snort-home-net-config.png

-show the line: ipvar HOME_NET 172.16.14.0/24

-### Configuration

-Firstly, I ran `sudo nano /etc/snort/snort.conf` to open the Snort configuration file to edit it.
-From there, I changed `ipvar HOME_NET any` to `ipvar HOME_NET 172.16.14.0/24`.

-## Step 4: Verify Network Interface and IP
+## Step 3: Verify Network Interface and IP

-After configuring `HOME_NET`, the next step was to identify the active network interface, assigned IP address, and subnet information.
+The next step was to identify the active network interface, assigned IP address, and subnet information.
 This information was required to; specify the correct interface for Snort, correctly configure `HOME_NET` and target the Ubuntu VM from the Windows VM.

 ### Screenshots needed